-The School of Music offers the Master of Music, the Master of Music Education, and the Master of Arts in Arts Leadership and Management (an online program).
+The School of Music offers the Master of Music and the Master of Music Education degrees along with a certificates in Performance and Professional Studies in Music.

 The Master of Music Education has concentrations in Elementary Music, Choral Music, Instrumental Music, Special Education, Voice, and Conducting.
 The Master of Music has concentrations in Performance, Opera Performance, Chamber Music, Theory/Composition, Conducting, Music History/Literature, Piano Accompanying and Piano Pedagogy.